mazino2d/mazino2d.github.io/series/data-product-design.md

 layout: series
 title: "Data Product Design for Data Scientists"
 series_name: "Data Product Design for Data Scientists"
-description: "A working playbook for Data Scientists who must act as Product Owner for their own data products — from problem framing to deployment and maintenance."
+description: "Lessons from working alongside Business teams, trying to turn a request into a data product that actually solves the problem — from framing it right to designing a solution stakeholders will stand behind."
 permalink: /series/data-product-design/
 ---